-Stagefright is one of the most commonly faced problems faced by guitarists when I ask them for feedbacks after performances.
+Stagefright is one of the most commonly faced problems faced by guitarists when I ask them for feedback after performances.

 For a performer, the effects of stage fright can be very devastating and might ruin your performance.